 NEW YORK CITY AND WESTCHESTER DEPORTATION AND DETENTION LAWYERS

 Our White Plains immigration and New York City deportation lawyer, Joseph Ramirez, Esq., has represented thousands of detained aliens and undocumented aliens in New York.
 As an experienced New York deportation lawyer, Mr. Ramirez has an excellent record in preparing bail applications for detainees and in litigating in the immigration courts to secure the freedom of detained aliens.
 He has also vindicated the rights of countless aliens seeking Political Asylum, Withholding of Removal and Cancellation of Removal as well as relief under the United Nations Convention Against Torture(CAT).
+A Good Attorney that fights deportation cases can make all the difference in the world.

 PREVENTING DEPORTATION THROUGH ASYLUM

 Under U.S. Immigration Law, you may be able to apply for political asylum if you have a fear of persecution on account of race, national origin, religion, political opinion and membership in a particular social group, including sexual orientation.
 The term membership in a particular social group has been determined to include gays and lesbians.
 People who are eligible for asylum are also generally eligible for Withholding of Removal, especially if they are from countries that are intolerant or violent to such lifestyles.
 You may be able to avoid deportation or removal from the United States if you have a fear of torture in the country of potential removal.
 The torture need not be based on any of the protected grounds specified in political asylum and withholding of removal.
 Other examples include paramilitary groups, such as the F.A.R.C., in Columbia or oppression of free speech, such as in Venezuela.
+These cases are very fact specific and have complicated standards that need to be met.
+If you believe you have an asylum case, our Westchester Asylum attorneys offer free consultations.

 CANCELLATION OF REMOVAL